ehb-integration-project-hackathon/desiderius-hackathon/readme.md

         - `cd ~`

 4. We will need to copy our wordpress contents over to the Ubuntu wsl, the windows filesystem is mounted in `/mnt`.
 Following command is my personal example, this will differ from yours, so change accordingly.
+    - `cp -r /mnt/[windows-path-to-project]/wordpress ./`
         - `cp -r /mnt/c/Users/adam/Documents/integration_project/desiderius-hackathon/wordpress ./`
     - `sudo chmod 777 ~/wordpress`

 5. Got to the mounted projectdirectory